 If I were to drink this wine again I would make sure I was eating a nice creamy pasta to hopefully cut through its astringent acidity or then again knowing me I would probably just opt for my old faithful – nice chilled glass of Kiwi Sauv.

 Casey started Travelling Corkscrew in 2010 and has been wine blogging ever since.
-She has completed her WSET level 2 and 3 and is currently based in Victoria, Australia.
-When she's not drinking wine and blogging, she runs an SEO & Google Ads company and hangs out with Mr Spittoon, Baby TC and her 2 furbabies.
+She has completed her WSET level 2 and 3 and is currently based in Tasmania, Australia.
+When she's not drinking wine and blogging, she runs an SEO & Google Ads company and hangs out with Mr Spittoon, her two kids and two furbabies.